Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

-The {\pth} data structure stores the two compressed tables, $P$ and \var{free}.
-For the \var{free} array, we always use Elias-Fano~\cite{Fano71,Elias74}, noting that it only takes $(n^{\prime}-n)(\lceil\log_2\frac{n}{n^{\prime}-n}\rceil +2+o(1))$ bits.
 The pilots table $P$, instead, can be compressed using \emph{any} compressor for integer sequences that supports constant-time random access to its $i$-th integer $P[i]$.
-(It is also desirable that compressing $P$ runs in linear time, i.e., $\Theta(m)$ time.
-We only consider compressors with this complexity in the article.)
+It is also desirable that compressing $P$ runs in linear time, i.e., $\Theta(m)$ time.
+We thus only consider compressors with this complexity in the article.

-Therefore, we have three degrees of freedom for the tuning of {\pth}, namely the choice of \begin{itemize} \item the compressor for $P$, \item the size of the search space, tuned with $\alpha$, and \item the number of buckets, tuned with $c$, \end{itemize} that allow to obtain different space/time trade-offs.
+Therefore, we have three degrees of freedom for the tuning of {\pth}, namely the choice of \begin{itemize} \item the compressor for $P$, \item the size of the search space, tuned with $\alpha$, and \item the number of buckets, tuned with $c$, \end{itemize} that allow us to obtain different space/time trade-offs.
 We point the interested reader to our previous paper~\cite{pth_sigir} for an overview and discussion of the achievable trade-offs.
-For example, a good balance between space effectiveness and lookup efficiency is obtained using the front-back dictionary-based encoding (D-D)~\cite{pth_sigir}, with $\alpha=0.94$ and $c=7.0$.
+For example, a good balance between space effectiveness and lookup efficiency is obtained using the \emph{front-back dictionary-based} encoding (D-D)~\cite{pth_sigir}, with $\alpha=0.94$ and $c=7.0$.
 More compact representations can be obtained, instead, by using Elias-Fano (EF) on the prefix-sums of $P$ at the price of a slowdown at query time.
 We are going to use both configurations in the experiments as reference points.